Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 1. Hot Chocolate Mix Ingredients

-3. How To Serve
+4. How To Serve

-4. Storage
+5. Storage

-5. More Recipes You’ll Love
+8. More Recipes You’ll Love

-6. JUMP TO RECIPE
+9. JUMP TO RECIPE

 There’s nothing quite like a warm cozy drink on a cold winter day, especially when you’ve made it yourself with your own hot chocolate mix.
-This winter, skip the mix from the store and make it homemade instead since it’s so easy to do, and you can customize it to your liking.
+This winter, skip the packets from the store and make it homemade instead since it’s so easy to do, and you can customize it to your liking.

 Hot Chocolate Mix Ingredients

-Hot Chocolate Mix raw ingredients that are labeled
+hot chocolate mix raw ingredients that are labeled

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.